Home on the Range (2004 film): Critical reception

 Elvis Mitchell of The New York Times criticized the weak comedy writing that "Unrestrained energy is hardly a bad thing for animation — the best cartoons are built on the contradictory pursuit of meticulously arranged anarchy—but they never seem needy, or desperate for laughs, as Home on the Range does.
 The film seems hungrier for a pat on the head than a chuckle."
 Similarly, Los Angeles Times film critic Kenneth Turan claimed "Home on the Range may be acceptable on reflection, but its formulaic desire to mix wisecracks for adults with pratfalls for kids is feeling thin, and its overall air of frantic hysteria does not wear well either."
 Michael Wilmington of The Chicago Tribune noted "Satirizing the movie Western can make for a great cartoon, as it does in Jiri Trnka's brilliant 1949 Czech short Song of the Prairie, a puppet version of Stagecoach.
 But Home isn't good satire or good slapstick.
 It does have those lyrical, catchy Menken tunes, and the film perks up whenever Raitt or lang sing one of them.
 But much of this movie is deadly.
 Home keeps milking the same gags and throwing the same bull, and after a while you feel cowed watching it."

 Box office

-On its opening box office weekend, Home on the Range grossed about $14 million in box office estimates, opening fourth behind Scooby Doo 2: Monsters Unleashed, Walking Tall, and Hellboy.
-Following the disappointing box office weekend, financial analysts predicted that Disney would be forced to have write-down the production costs, which totaled more than $100 million.
-Following the latter release of The Alamo, which also met poor box office returns, it was reported that Disney would have to write-down about $70 million.
-The film ended its box office run with $50 million in domestic earnings and $76.5 million worldwide.
+On its opening box office weekend, Home on the Range grossed about $14 million in box office estimates, opening fourth behind Scooby-Doo 2: Monsters Unleashed, Walking Tall, and Hellboy.
+Following the disappointing box office weekend, financial analysts predicted that Disney would be forced to write-down the production costs, which totaled more than $100 million.
+Following the latter release of The Alamo (2004), which also met poor box office returns, it was reported that Disney would have to write-down about $70 million.
+The film ended its box office run with $50 million in domestic earnings and $145.3 million worldwide.

 Accolades

+Video game

+A video game for Game Boy Advance, titled Disney presents Home on the Range or Disney's Home on the Range depending on territory, was released in 2004.